Master of Global Food and Agricultural Business

-Regardless of your academic or professional background, the Master of Global Food and Agricultural Business provides you with the necessary conceptual and practical skills to solve global challenges and start a rich career in food and agriculture-related industries.
+The Master of Global Food and Agricultural Business provides you with the necessary conceptual and practical skills to solve global challenges and start a career in food and agriculture-related industries.

-Whether you are interested in the public or private sector, the program opens up a wide number of possible career paths, including government departments, research centres, international funding agencies, food retailers, financial agencies, agricultural consultancy services, and non-government organisations.
+Whether you are interested in the public or private sector, the program opens up a broad range of possible career paths, including government departments, research centres, international funding agencies, agricultural consultancy services, and non-governmental organisations (NGOs).

 What will you learn?

-The Master of Global Food and Agricultural Business has been designed to help you develop the conceptual and practical skills necessary for agribusiness management 'decision-making', marketing, finance, policy analysis and problem solving in an ever expanding and increasingly complex global food and agricultural marketplace.
+The program will help you develop the conceptual and practical skills necessary for agribusiness management in an increasingly complex global food and agricultural marketplace.

 2019 Entry Requirements